Skip to main content

 Chat-uploaded files not visible to team:

-• Remember: files uploaded in chat are conversation-specific
+• Remember: files attached in chat are conversation-specific

-• To share with team, add the file to Project Knowledge instead
+• To share with team, add the content to the Library instead

-• Other team members need to upload it to their own chats, or use project knowledge
+• Other team members need to attach it to their own chats, or use project knowledge